Can I Get Business Insurance If I Operate From A Home-based Business?

 – Professional liability insurance: If you provide professional services from your home-based business, such as consulting or counseling, this type of insurance can protect you from claims of negligence or errors and omissions.

-– Business property insurance: This insurance covers your business assets, such as equipment, inventory, and furniture, from theft, damage, or loss.
+– Business property insurance covers your business assets, such as equipment, inventory, and furniture, from theft, damage, or loss.

 2. Do I need business insurance if I operate from a home-based business?

 Additionally, some clients or business partners may require you to have insurance before they enter into any agreements or contracts with you.
-Having business insurance can give them peace of mind knowing that you are covered in case something goes wrong.
+Business insurance can give them peace of mind, knowing they are covered if something goes wrong.

 3. How much does business insurance for a home-based business cost?